-TH March has been a chartered insurance broker for nearly a decade.
-Group Chief Executive Officer Neil McFarlane reflects on what the accreditation means for our customers.
+TH March has been a chartered insurance broker for just over a decade.
+Managing Director Simon Dawe reflects on what the accreditation means for our customers.

 In 2012, TH March became one of the first 100 UK insurance brokers to achieve chartered status.
 We remain committed to maintaining our chartered status and the high professional and ethical standards it represents.

 The leading professional insurance body, the Chartered Insurance Institute (CII), has held a Royal Charter since 1912.
 This means it can award chartered status to leading insurance firms, as well as individual insurance professionals.

 Chartered status is an industry standard that represents professionalism, ethics and standards.
 To obtain corporate chartered status an insurance broker must fulfil certain criteria, including demonstrating:

 In other words, chartered status is not something you can buy.
 A company has to earn it by meeting qualification requirements and operating in a highly professional and ethical way.
 We’ve always focused on doing the best we can to treat our customers fairly and look after them.
 This approach has served TH March well throughout our 136 year history and is reflected in our vision, mission and values.